nathan-rabet/cryptFS/README.md

 # linux-cryptFS-module
-A module which encrypt the linux file system at runtime.
+A module which encrypts the linux file system at runtime.